dotnet/AspNetCore.Docs/aspnetcore/security/authentication/index.md

 ### Forbid

 An authentication scheme's forbid action is called by Authorization when an authenticated user attempts to access a resource they are not permitted to access.
-See [HttpContext.ForbidAsync](xref:Microsoft.AspNetCore.Authentication.AuthenticationHttpContextExtensions.ForbidAsync*).
+See <xref:Microsoft.AspNetCore.Authentication.AuthenticationHttpContextExtensions.ForbidAsync%2A>.
 Authentication forbid examples include:
 * A cookie authentication scheme redirecting the user to a page indicating access was forbidden.
 * A JWT bearer scheme returning a 403 result.
 * A custom authentication scheme redirecting to a page where the user can request access to the resource.